 Background information: a minor Trotskyist international formed in 1998.
 Leading party is the Internationalist Group in the US, which had split from the Spartacist League in 1996.
 The L4I sees the Spartacists’ ICL-FI as insufficiently devoted to three central principles: maintaining an active and distinctly Trotskyist international, remaining active in the labor movement, and defending the Soviet Union and its satellite states as the lesser evils in the face of capitalism.

-Stance on Syria: unclear.
+Stance on Syria: neutral.
 Supported initial protests.
 Attributes failure of protests to regime brutality, dependence of minorities on Assad.
 Criticizes opposition as fractious, and sectarian and/or pro-imperialist.
+Calls SDF “Kurdish nationalists”.
 Sources:

-Background information: I can’t find information about the origins of this Trotskyist international.
-It places special emphasis on union activity.
-Its leading party is the Lutte Ouvrière in France.
+Background information: An international grouped around the Lutte Ouvrière in France.
+Places special emphasis on union activity.
 American section is The Spark, which was formed in 1971 a few years after its members split from the Spartacist League for developing sympathies with the Lutte Ouvrière.

 Stance on Syria: supports opposition.
 “The Syrian Revolution is in a tragic situation.
 It is attacked on all sides – by the forces of the Assad regime and its regional and international allies, by the open allies of Western imperialism, and by sectarian jihadi groups.
 Despite their antagonisms, these different forces have a common interest in crushing the original democratic revolutionary movement, which united Syrians of all religious and ethnic backgrounds in the struggle to overthrow the regime.”
 Sources: